Ireshaprabodhani/Wire-apps-test/README.md

 The template has not been constructed with the help of Mave editor or the live template preview tools.
 The data-field attributes were used to define all editable elements in manner compatible with Mave.

 2. Font Substitutions
 Fonts referred to were Adobe Fonts (The seasons and Absolute Beauty).
-Being not accessible, they were replaced by:
+Being not accessible, So I Download the font family file from the other site for the `"The Season"` host it used Gitgub .
+The `"Absolute Beauty"` font  were replaced by:

-serif instead of Cormorant Garamond and serif instead of The Seasons

 The cursive version of Great Vibes is used in place of Absolute Beauty